List of ambassadors of Colombia to the United States

-The ambassador of Colombia to the United States is the ambassador extraordinary and plenipotentiary of the Republic of Colombia to the United States of America, accredited as Concurrent Non-Resident Ambassador to the Islamic Republic of Afghanistan.
+The ambassador of Colombia to the United States (known formally as the ambassador of the Republic of Colombia to the United States of America) is the official representative of the president of Colombia and the Colombian government to the United States Federal Government.

 The Ambassador is Colombia's foremost diplomatic representative to the United States, and Chief of Mission in Washington, D.C.
 The Ambassador however, is not the only Colombian diplomat in the United States, the other two being the Permanent Representative of Colombia to the Organization of American States also in Washington, D.C., and the Permanent Representative of Colombia to the United Nations in New York City.
 The officeholder is charged with representing the interests of the president and government of Colombia, and advancing the accredited countries.

-The current ambassador is Luis Gilberto Murillo.
+The current ambassador is Daniel García-Peña.